 Each student is responsible for his/her conduct from the time of application for admission through the actual awarding of the degree, even though conduct may occur before classes begin or after classes end, as well as during the academic year and during breaks between terms of actual enrollment (even if the conduct is not discovered until after a degree is awarded).

-Students are required to engage in responsible social conduct that reflects credit on Chapman University and to model good citizenship in any community.
+Students are required to engage in responsible social conduct that reflects positively on Chapman University.
+Students are required to model good citizenship in any community.